Charlyman89/Journal_Papers/README.md

 # Journal_Papers
-This includes all my journal publications

-# Journal_Papers

 This repository contains my peer-reviewed journal publications covering research in **Data Science, Machine Learning, Artificial Intelligence, Statistics, Time Series Analysis, and Applied Mathematics**.
 The repository serves as a central archive for my published research articles and provides easy access to the associated manuscripts.